THE WEDDING PHOTO GUIDE

 Night Portraits or Exit

 Night portraits are some extra couples portrait we can do outside with a flash setup.
 It takes around 10-15 minutes.
 This is a great time to pop some bubbly, grab umbrellas if it is raining or even include your wedding party.
 Fun ways to exit your wedding is to give your guests something to hold or throw on queue.
-Ideas: Sparklers, glow sticks, LED balloons, biodegradable confetti, streamers, light sabers, bubbles, flower petals or cut up greenery.
+Ideas: Sparklers, biodegradable confetti, streamers, flower petals or cut up greenery.

 Advice + Tips